The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

-In Buenos Aires, Argentina, QuarkID \cite{QuarkID-Website} \cite{QuarkID-Architecture} allows users to self-manage multiple categories of credentials, including civic records, licenses and certificates.
-It is also possible for them to self-issue credentials (albeit with limited recognition) \cite{QuarkID-Whitepaper-2022}.
-QuarkID's blockchain-based infrastructure is anchored across zkSync, Ethereum, Polygon and Rootstock; it aligns with the Trust Over IP Foundation (ToIP) model \cite{ToIP-DesignPrinciplesStack-2021} which details the requirements for trust and interoperability across multiple layers.
-Yet, despite its emphasis on decentralisation and alignment with the principles of SSI, QuarkID is dependent on municipal authorities \cite{QuarkID-Whitepaper-2022}.
-This reveals that decentralised technical components could still be constrained, thereby exemplifying the decentralisation paradox.
+In Buenos Aires, Argentina, QuarkID allows users to manage multiple categories of credentials, including civic records, licences and certificates \citep{QuarkID-Architecture}.
+It is also possible to self-issue credentials (albeit with limited recognition) \citep{QuarkID-Whitepaper-2022}.
+QuarkID’s infrastructure is anchored on zkSync and designed for interoperability with Ethereum-compatible networks such as Polygon and Rootstock, which define requirements for trust and co-ordination across multiple layers \citep{ToIP-DesignPrinciplesStack-2021}.
+Yet, despite its emphasis on decentralisation and alignment with the principles of SSI, QuarkID remains dependent on governmental authorities.
+This reveals that decentralised components often operate within constraints.

-Japan’s My Number Card \cite{Japan-MyNumberCard-Website} reflects a contrasting approach which is less decentralised (by design) but still relevant to user-centric paradigms.
-It functions as an official identity document that contains the user’s attributes and a unique 12-digit identifier \cite{Japan-DigitalAgency-MyNumber-2025} which can, in turn, point to tax, social security or health records.
-A smartphone integration allows users to enrol their My Number Card into Apple iOS or Google Android \cite{Japan-DigitalAgency-MyNumber-Smartphone}.
-Despite these user-centric features, the overall approach remains centralised \cite{Japan-DigitalAgency-JPKI-2025} \cite{Japan-DigitalAgency-MyNumber-JPKI-Tools}.
-All identity data reside in government-managed databases, while the physical card or the mobile device functions as an access token.
-Moreover, the smartphone integration introduces dependencies on proprietary components \cite{Japan-DigitalAgency-MyNumber-Smartphone} and further reinforces the centralisation.
-As such, Japan’s case emphasises that digitisation and user-centric approaches do not necessarily involve decentralisation; by default, there could be reinforced centralised components.
+Japan’s My Number Card reflects a contrasting paradigm that is less decentralised by design but still relevant to user-centric approaches.
+It functions as an official identity document containing user attributes and a unique 12-digit identifier \citep{Japan-DigitalAgency-MyNumber-2025} that points to tax, social security or health records.
+A smartphone integration allows users to enrol on Apple iOS and Google Android devices \citep{Japan-DigitalAgency-MyNumber-Smartphone}.
+Despite the user-centric features, the overall approach remains dependent on a PKI-based trust anchor \citep{Japan-DigitalAgency-MyNumber-JPKI-Tools, Japan-DigitalAgency-JPKI-2025}.
+The smartphone integration also introduces dependencies on proprietary components \citep{Japan-DigitalAgency-MyNumber-Smartphone}, further reinforcing the centralisation.
+As such, Japan’s case emphasises that user-centric approaches do not necessarily involve decentralisation by default.